famiu/feline.nvim/USAGE.md

   - `'relative-short'`: Combination of `'relative'` and `'short-path'`.
   - `'unique'`: Unique substring of the full path.<br>
     For example: If you have three buffers with the paths `'/home/user/file.lua'`, `'/home/user/dir1/file.lua'` and `'/home/user/dir2/file.lua'`, Feline will show the names `'user/file.lua'`, `'dir1/file.lua'` and `'dir2/file.lua'` for them, respectively.<br>
-    If there's no files that share the same name, it behaves the same as `'base-only'`.
+    If there aren't any files that share the same name, it behaves the same as `'base-only'`.
   - `'unique-short'`: Combination of `'unique'` and `'short-path'`.

   <br>Default: `'base-only'`